Student Support Services - TRIO Program

 The library participates in the Federal Repository Library Program, and has staff dedicated to providing access and information on Government Documents.
 Anyone from anywhere may access government information from our physical collection or online using the Digital Federal Document Library, FDsys.

-Technology available in the library: 4 Apple iMacs (top floor), 12 Dell Desktops (main floor), 20 Dell Desktops (PCLab 2), and 43 Dell Desktops (PCLab 3), 1 multi-function black and white printer/scanner/copier (main floor), 1 multi-function color printer/scanner/copier (ground floor).
+Technology available in the library: 12 Windows Desktops (main floor), 20 Windows Desktops (PCLab 2), 1 multi-function black and white printer/scanner/copier (main floor), 1 multi-function color printer/scanner/copier (ground floor).

 For more information regarding library services and partnerships, please visit http://library.graceland.edu.

-The Charles F. Grabske, Sr. Library and Learning Resource Center is open 45 hours per week with additional hours available as requested by students.
-It is staffed by one professional librarian.
+The Charles F. Grabske, Sr. Library and Learning Resource Center is open 40 hours per week with additional hours available as requested by students.
+It is staffed by a library assistant.

 Grabske’s holdings focus primarily on medicine, science, and allied health, although nursing is its core collection.
 Grabske holdings include professional journals and periodicals, ready reference titles as well as monographs.
-Its electronic collection includes over 3,000 electronic journals in the health sciences with CINAHL with full text, Health Source Nursing Academic, the Cochrane Library, Ovid Total Access, Nursing Essentials and Science Direct College Edition.
+Its electronic collection includes over 3,000 electronic journals in the health sciences with UpToDate, CINAHL with full text, the Cochrane Library, Ovid Total Access, Nursing Essentials and Science Direct College Edition.
 These databases facilitate the research of Graceland’s School of Nursing.
 Grabske also houses the historical archive of the nursing program.

 Grabske Library is a full member of the National Network of Libraries of Medicine and a participating lender/borrower of Health Sciences Library Network of Kansas City, which is a consortium of 26 area cooperating medical libraries in Missouri and Kansas.
 Interlibrary loan is available to all students and faculty.
 Usually, it is free of charge.
 Most articles are electronically delivered throughout the network.
 A courier service also serves the entire Kansas City Health Sciences Library network, facilitating timely delivery of all print materials.

-Twenty-two computers are available to students in the library and learning resource area.
+Four computers are available to students in the library and learning resource area.
+A computer lab is across the hall.
 Six individual study rooms are available for testing and group/individual study.

 Public and Agency Libraries – Mid-Continent Public Library serves the metropolitan Kansas City area with 30 branch locations across three counties.
 The needs of students and faculty for general research are well-served by this large system with access to their extensive collection.
 Mid-Continent is an award-winning library system and one of the largest in the country.

-- Both black and white and color printing including a $20 print credit each semester
+- Both black and white and color printing services including a $25 print credit each semester or trimester

 - Access to My Graceland website

-- Access to public computer labs located in the Memorial Student Center, F.M.
-Smith Library, The Helene Center for the Visual Arts, Resch Science & Technology Hall and the Nursing Arts Building on the Independence Campus.
+- Access to public computer labs located in the F.M.
+Smith Library, The Helene Center for the Visual Arts, Resch Science & Technology Hall and the Nursing Arts Building on the Independence Campus

 - Access to online library services